 Mawuena joined the artist collective in 2007 and in 2013 she, and Intoart co-founder Sam Jones, devised a programme of workshops for adults with learning disabilities to explore research and making through the V&A’s collection.
 A subsequent placement in the V&A’s ceramics gallery studio in 2015 proved a pivotal turning point for her practice and, since that time, Mawuena has produced ceramics and textiles, alongside drawing and painting, to make richly layered compositions and installations.
 These personal, exuberant and complex fusions of texture, pattern, colour and motif use decoration to tell stories or create social scenes that speak to community, friendship and kinship.
 In the foreword to a book about Mawuena Kattah’s practice, the ceramicist Carol McNicoll writes: ‘Mawuena and I are both excited by patterned fabrics, and we both make the kind of functional objects in which decoration tells stories, so in a way we share a particular culture…Family and community form the bedrock of Mawuena’s subject matter.
 The African batik fabrics she buys from Brixton Market are an important source of inspiration for her, and in particular the ways in which her mother and aunts bring them into the home and into their outfits.’

-The glazed tile frieze, Auntie, Mum and Me talking about my Fabric Collection was made during Mawuena’s time working at the V&A in 2015 and 2016.
+The glazed tile frieze, Aunty, Mum and Me Talking About My Fabric Collection was made during Mawuena’s time working at the V&A in 2015 and 2016.
 The sources of inspiration evident in the work, and Mawuena’s depiction of personal narrative and visible identities, are what makes the frieze so powerful and captivating.
 Eye Eye (2019) is a linen fabric from a new series of textiles made with Laura Slater.
 In contrast to the tile panel, narrative and personal imagery come through looser mark-making and overlaid repeat patterns.
 Both pieces were acquired by the V&A from Collect and – through herculean effort on the part of Intoart – were brought into the Museum’s store at Blythe House the day before coronavirus lockdown closed all museum sites.
-We did not acquire Auntie, Mum and Me talking about my Fabric Collection at the time it was made and, for me, seeing it for the first time at Collect, prompted thoughts as to why we did not.
+We did not acquire Aunty, Mum and Me Talking About My Fabric Collection at the time it was made and, for me, seeing it for the first time at Collect, prompted thoughts as to why we did not.
 I imagine a mixture of ambient institutional inertia along with strategic and budgetary priorities made it slip away.
 The challenge is to shift our priorities so that black makers are no longer marginalised.